 The symptoms of HIV infection can vary depending on the stage of the disease.
 In the early stages, many people may not experience any symptoms at all.
 However, some individuals may develop flu-like symptoms within 2–4 weeks of infection, which is known as acute HIV infection.
 These symptoms may include:

-These symptoms usually resolve within a few weeks, and the individual may not experience any further symptoms for several years.
+These symptoms usually resolve within a few weeks, and the individual may remain asymptomatic for several years.
+However, the virus continues to replicate and can be transmitted (European AIDS Clinical Society, 2022).
 This period is known as the clinical latent stage of HIV infection.

 As the infection progresses and the immune system becomes more damaged, individuals may start to experience more severe symptoms, such as: